 So, why do so many people become their own bosses and adopt the same approach to managing themselves?

-Being made to feel small and worthless, or bullied into submission by passive aggressive tutting and judgy-judgy eyeball rolling, is our only experience of management!
+Is it because being made to feel small and worthless, or bullied into submission by passive aggressive tutting and judgy-judgy eyeball rolling, has been our only experience of management?

 Make time for life